amperity/amperity-docs/amperity_datagrid/source/source_amazon_s3.rst

 .. source-amazon-s3-about-end

-.. caution:: This topic documents the new workflow for configuring Amperity to pull data from Amazon S3.
-This workflow is currently in the final stages of testing and validation and may be enabled for your tenant.
-Ask your Amperity representative to enable this configuration workflow.

-   The topic for :doc:`the legacy workflow is still available <source_amazon_s3_legacy>`.
-Certain file types -- XML and files that contain complex/nested JSON -- may require using the legacy workflow.
+.. note:: :doc:`The legacy courier workflow is required <source_amazon_s3_legacy>` for certain use cases: XML and files that contain complex/nested JSON, ingest queries, and couriers that support many feeds.

 .. source-amazon-s3-steps-to-pull-start